What has STAR ever done for us?

 STAR subscribes to update notices from Companies House to keep up to date with any filings detailing loans, charges or changes in directors in the Club and its associated companies.

-STAR is an open, democratically accountable and financially responsible organisation.
-About 60 people of widely differing ages and backgrounds have held board positions within STAR.
+About 70 people of widely differing ages and backgrounds have held board positions within STAR.

 Described by Supporters Direct as a ‘model’ trust / best conversion of a supporters’ club to a Supporters’ Trust.